-Beginning on effective date of issuance of this permit and lasting through the expiration date, the Permittee shall monitor all discharges at the permitted outfall locations as authorized by this permit.
+Beginning on the effective date of issuance of this permit and lasting through the expiration date, the Permittee shall monitor all discharges at the permitted outfall locations as authorized by this permit the Permittee is authorized to discharge stormwater associated with industrial activities to waters of the state, and it shall monitor all discharges at the permitted outfall locations as authorized by this permit.
 The Permittee shall install all necessary treatment and source control best management practices (BMP) according to the Compliance Schedule Section (Part II:S9.B.).